2010 UCF Knights football team: East Carolina

-The Knights proved dominant both offensively and defensively throughout the game, garnering their first win against East Carolina in 5 years.
+The Knights proved dominant both offensively and defensively throughout the game, garnering their first win against East Carolina in five years.
 The game marked the latest that two undefeated Conference USA teams had played since the conference expanded to 12 teams and started divisional play in 2003.
 UCF proved so dominant on the field that for the first time since a 48–0 win over Eastern Illinois in 1998, the Knights did not punt the ball.
-For the entirety of the second half of the game UCF held at least a 14-point advantage.
+For the entirety of the second half of the game, UCF held at least a 14-point advantage.
 Jeff Godfrey rushed for 43 yards, and went 8-for-12 for 159 yards.
-Ronnie Weaver earned Conference USA offensive player of the week honors, rushing for a career-high 180 yards on 30 carries for 2 touchdowns.
-Latavius Murray had 7 carries for 47 yards with 3 touchdowns, and Brian Waters had 2 receptions for 55 yards.
+Ronnie Weaver earned Conference USA offensive player of the week honors, rushing for a career-high 180 yards on 30 carries for two touchdowns.
+Latavius Murray had 7 carries for 47 yards with three touchdowns, and Brian Waters had two receptions for 55 yards.

-The Knights have now won 4 consecutive games, and own a 10-game conference winning streak, the third longest in the nation.
-With the defeat of East Carolina the Knights are the only team still undefeated in conference play, and they hold a commanding lead in the Eastern Division.
-After the game, the Knights received five votes in the AP Poll, 13 votes in the USA Today Coaches Poll, 7 votes in the Harris Poll and was ranked 32nd in the BCS Standings.
+The Knights had won four consecutive games, and own a 10-game conference winning streak, the third longest in the nation.
+With the defeat of East Carolina, the Knights were the only team still undefeated in conference play, and they held a commanding lead in the Eastern Division.
+After the game, the Knights received five votes in the AP Poll, 13 votes in the USA Today Coaches Poll, and 7 votes in the Harris Poll.
+They were ranked 32nd in the BCS Standings.